Last updated: 2019-02-19T05:45:41-08:00

 Manually configure your computer with an IP on the 192.168.0.0/24 network.
 The router does not offer DHCP services in this mode.

 Press and HOLD down the RESET button on power-up for four seconds.
 Then release the reset button.
-NOTE: My testing shows the recovery system will not load if no ethernet cable is plugged in during boot.
+NOTE: My testing shows the recovery system will not load if one of the ethernet ports doesn't go active/up.
+Make sure you have a cable plugged into an active port on other side before starting the reboot process.

 The recovery page is at http://192.168.0.1/